Scorpy-37/Kick.com-PythonChatReader/README.txt

 Hello!
-Thank you for using my script for reading Kick.com chat messages :3
+Thank you for using my script for reading Kick.com chat messages :3 If you don't like reading, just quickly skim over this file and read anything that catches your eye.
+It is quite important to read this to understand how to use it.

+CONTACT (READ FULLY BEFORE CONTACTING):

 Need help with anything?
 Contact me on Discord at 37scorpions!
-Just please DM me saying what you want, don't just go "hi" and wait for my response.
-Also before you ask me to explain you anything please tell me your skill level: Have you used a computer?
-Have you used a command prompt?
-Have you used Python?
-This helps me determine how much I need to explain to you as I may just start explaining the history of python.
+When DMing me do tell me that you're referring to this script, I can't read your mind.
+Note that I am only here to help you with problems that arise while using the script or if you don't understand how something works.
+Don't DM me if you don't know how python works, don't DM me if you need help with python related problems and certainly don't DM me if you expect me to work for you (I'm a minor lol).
-Brief warning before you contact me though, I'm a furry and I like boys.
+Also brief warning before you contact me, I am a furry and I like boys.
+Yes, I'm not lying.
+Many people have gotten mad at me about it after adding me to message me.

-If you don't like reading, just quickly skim over this file and read anything that catches your eye.
-It is quite important to read this to understand how to use it.

-IMPORTANT NOTE TO FUTURE PEOPLE:

-So as I watch my script age I notice how in the future it will most likely become rather useless.
-Why may you ask?
-Well, you see, this script was made at the very start of Kick.com when no one had their hands on any APIs or API wrappers.
-This script opens a browser and reads the messages through it, but I see people venturing into the Kick.com API and making easier to use and generally more practical API wrappers which not only improve the chat reading but also add ways to send messages into chat.
-Even if you just want to use this script to read your chat I advise you find something else only using this script as a last resort.
-This script breaks very fast if the structure of Kick changes, meanwhile an API wrapper is going to be more maintained and stable.
-I just want to mention this because a few people have come to me asking why I did it the way I did it, and this is the answer.
-If you want a good API wrapper, I linked one at the bottom of this file.

-TLDR: Script is old (but still maintained), use other newer script for better experiance.
+ABOUT (READ FULLY BEFORE USING):

+This script is a simple python-based Kick.com chat reader that opens a browser and reads the HTML to fetch chat messages, it does NOT use the API to read the chat.
+It is made for people who know Python and are looking to skip needing to decompile the structure of the Kick.com website to read chat messages.
+Let your imagination run loose without needing to lay the floors it runs on.

 SETUP:

-1: Run "install.py" to install required packages
-2: Open the channel.txt file and enter your channels username
+1: Open the channel.txt file and enter your channels username
-3: Open script.py with notepad, notepad++, sublime text or whatever you want
-4: Edit the code to do what you want it to do
+2: Open script.py with a text editor or python IDE and edit the code within to do whatever you want it to do
-5: Save it and run executor.py
+3: Save it and run script.py
-6: Done!
+4: Done!

 NOTES:

-- Make sure to run update.py every once in a while to check for new updates to the script.
+- You NEED to have PIP for the packages, otherwise the script will fail to install them.
+- If you run into any issues try checking the github page for whether there is a newer version, otherwise DM me and I'll try to fix it.
 - You don't need to be streaming for this script to work.
 - Make sure you have Chrome installed, undetected-chromedriver may not function without it.
+- If you have package related issues (ones coming from packages instead of the scripts themselves) try installing these specific versions of the required packages: selenium 4.10.0, undetected_chromedriver 3.5.3
 - If the script doesn't work, give it a kiss and try again.
 - If the script still doesn't work, contact me on Discord.
-- If you have package related issues (ones coming from packages instead of the scripts themselves) try installing these specific versions of the required packages: selenium 4.10.0, undetected_chromedriver 3.5.3

 Q&A:

 - How does it work?
-It launches a browser (Chrome), goes to your channels chatroom page on Kick.com and reads the page source to fetch messages.
+It launches a browser (Chrome) using undetected_chromedriver, goes to your channels chatroom page on Kick.com and reads the page source to fetch messages.

-- Is this allowed?
-I have no idea.
-Other Kick.com bots like Botrix use a browser extension to view things like alerts and such, I don't think this is that far from that.

 - Why should I use this?
 No reason, as people look deeper and deeper into Kicks API a lot of more conviniant wrappers are getting out into the public.
-This script was made at the very start of Kick when no one knew anything about the API so it was pretty useful back then, now it's kind of useless.
+This script was made at the very start of Kick when no one knew anything about the API so it was pretty useful back then, now it can be replaced by scripts that use the API.

 - Is it reliable?
-Since v1.6 the script is way more reliable as it never gets detected as a fake browser.
-In terms of being up to date to the website, as I no longer stream myself I may not notice if the script breaks due to a website HTML structure update, though if you notify me I will try to push a fix as soon as possible.
-If you noticed the script doesn't work and you believe it's the scripts fault, you can always contact me on Discord.
+Due to HTML structure changes the script does tend to break but it's been a while since that happened.
+If you ever have issues with the script that seem to come from it being out of date you can DM me and I'll try to get it fixed.

 - Can I send chat messages with this?
 Yes, but no... well, you kind of could but not anymore.
 If you're looking to use this as a simple chat reader, go ahead, though if you want to make something more complex like a bot I heavily advise you to go out and look for an API wrapper made by someone else, or even make your own.
-This script uses a browser to fetch messages from the core browser source rather than the core API so that introduces a few obsticles into the message sending process such as needing to log in each time you launch the script and that you have to focus the browser all of the time in order to send messages, so you technically could send messages but I removed the functions to not cause any confusion.
-Again, if you want to send messages, find an API wrapper.
+This script uses a browser to fetch messages from the browser source rather than the kick.com API so that introduces a few obsticles into the message sending process such as needing to log in each time you launch the script and that you have to focus the browser all of the time in order to send messages, so you technically could send messages but I removed the functions to not cause any confusion.
+TL;DR: if you want to send messages, find an API wrapper.

 - Does this come with premade scripts?
 Yes, one.
 It's a text to speech script that reads chat messages aloud.
 You can find it in the extras folder.